Updated: April 24, 2026

 14. English is widely spoken

 Many Portuguese people speak English very well, with Portugal ranking sixth on the EF English Proficiency Index.
-This makes it easy to communicate even if you are not fluent in the Portuguese language.
+This makes it easy to communicate even if you don’t speak Portuguese.
 For example, British expats and Americans living in Portugal can adapt quickly without learning basic Portuguese before moving.

 15. Large expat communities

-In the major expat areas like Lisbon, Porto, and the Algarve, Portugal expat communities are growing and thriving.
-You’ll find a diverse mix of expats from around the world, such as America, Brazil, Spain, the UK, and beyond.
+Many expats moving to Portugal choose to settle in major cities and popular tourist locations.
+You’ll find a diverse mix of expats from around the world, such as the United States, Brazil, Spain, the UK, and beyond.

 Portugal also has progressive LGBTQIA+ rights and laws, in addition to Pride festivals and events, making it a welcoming place for members of the LGBTQIA+ community.